 Let’s face it: authenticity is hard to come by in the information age.
 We catch ourselves in a constant search for trustworthy and dependable, and when we find it, we know it.
 We are drawn to it.
-This gravitational pull is how a small town country boy from Visalia, CA has become one of country music’s most talked about independent artists, selling over 75,000 albums.
+This gravitational pull is how a small town country boy from Visalia, CA has become one of country music’s most talked about independent artists, selling over 100,000 albums.
 “We must be doing something right.
 It’s truly humbling, the thought that so many people are supporting my music and my dreams.
 God continues to pour his blessings out daily and for that I am very thankful.”

 His music is just like Justice: All-American, respectful, adventurous, and honors the lifestyle of the hard-working patriots he meets every day.
 You see, unlike other country music artists, Tony is a full-time truck driver.
 This allows him to not only see small town America on a daily basis, but also be a part of it.
-“I’ve been blessed to be in a very unique position as a artist.
+“I’ve been blessed to be in a very unique position as an artist.
 Not only can my fans relate to my music and to me, but I can relate to them…and so does my music.
-They understand I’m out here in the trenches with my brothers and sisters most everyday.”
+They understand I’m out here in the trenches with my brothers and sisters most every day.”
 After all, who can write songs about a life they don’t understand?
-This connection forged through the music is deeper than hearing a song on the radio: it’s pride.
+This powerful connection forged through the music is deeper than hearing a song on the radio: it’s pride.
 Pride for their jobs, pride for their lifestyles, and pride for each other.

 This outlaw mentality is the same that his idols like Mr. Haggard, Mr. Cash, and Mr. Jennings shared.
 Without conscious awareness, he embraces the best of what these men stood for: destroying boundaries in a world full of limits.
 Justice has spent his life busting down doors with sheer determination, grit, and a side of genuine kindness.
 And every now and then, in between long hauls and playing shows, he makes sure to take some time to appreciate what truly matters.
-On those days he can be found next to his close nit family around a watering hole or a dirt track: an ideal setting to uncover inspiration for his next hit.
+On those days he can be found with his close-knit family around a watering hole or a dirt track: an ideal setting to uncover inspiration for his next hit.